mqlight/nodejs-mqlight/doc/10_API-mqlight_Errors.md

 client cannot establish a network connection to the MQ Light server, or if an established connection is broken.

+### Error: NotPermittedError

+This is a subtype of `Error` defined by the IBM MQ Light client.
+It is considered an operational error. `NotPermittedError` is thrown to indicate that a requested operation has been rejected because the remote end does not permit it.

 ### Error: RangeError

 This is a built-in subtype of `Error`.
 It is considered a programming error.